Django Reinhardt Discography -- Slipcue e-Zine French Music guide Slipcue.Com French Music Guide

-This is a set of later recordings by the fabled Hot Club of Paris, with dazzling instrumental flights by gypsy guitarist Django Reinhardt and violinist Stephane Grappelly.
+This is a set of later recordings by the fabled Hot Club Of Paris, with dazzling instrumental flights by gypsy guitarist Django Reinhardt and violinist Stephane Grappelly.
 Most of these tracks date from 1938 and 1939, just before WWII cut the group's travels short.
 Also included are a dash of postwar postwar recording -- all material which is a little less fiery than their groundbreaking recordings of the early '30s.
 But for fans of the sweet, as opposed to the hot, this is a pretty nice set.
 Basically these guys were so good, it's hard to fault anything they did.
 British big band vocalist Beryl Davis croons on a few tunes; she's no Ella Fitzgerald, but again, the material is pretty sweet.

-Django Reinhardt "Peche A La Mouche" (Verve/PolyGram, 1992)
+Django Reinhardt "Peche A La Mouche" (Polygram/Verve Records, 1992)

 The "gypsy jazz" guitar style pioneered by the much-revered Django Reinhardt underpins many of the best musette recordings.
 This is some of his later work, made in 1947 and 1953, when Reinhardt was in a state of semi-retirement.
 He had also become fascinated with bebop, which was the universal jazz form at the time.
 Paradoxically, his interest in the pyrotechnics of Dizzy Gillespie and Charlie Parker led Reinhardt to play in a style which was less dynamic and more lyrical than his classic work from the '30s, and he became a more subtly expressive player.
 Like Louis Armstrong in his later years, Reinhardt was undeniably a master musician, playing with a richness and soulful depth that few musicians could hope to match.
-Sadly, he died of a brain hemorrage not long after the last of these recordings, in 1953.
+Sadly, he died of a brain hemorrhage not long after the last of these recordings, in 1953.
 This 2-CD set is pretty swell... definitely worth checking out!

 Hard to beat a box set from Mosaic.
 One of the all-time great reissue labels...

-Django Reinhardt/Various Artists "...And The Singers" (Challenge, 2006)
+Django Reinhardt/Various Artists "...And The Singers" (Challenge Records, 2006)

 Early work featuring Reinhardt as an accompanist for Jean Sablon, Charles Trenet and Pierre Lord...